cjh1/parflow_data_management/README.md

 ```
 exit
 ```

+## Setting up a redis server
+To run a redis server, navigate to the install directory from the instructions above and run `src/redis-server`.

 ## Passing Sensitive Settings Variables to Django via .env File
 It's convention to store any sensitive configuration data required by Django in a `.env` file in the project root.